KubeRocketCI/docs/versioned_docs/version-3.13/use-cases/external-secrets.md

     ![Github Repository](../assets/use-cases/external-secrets/github_repo.png "Github repository")

-2. Create a commit in the `es-usage` repository and add the following configuration files to the helm chart:
+2. Create a commit in the `es-usage` repository and add the following configuration files to the Helm chart:

     1. `deploy-templates/templates/sa.yaml`: